ICJIA/icjia-i2i-nuxt3/content/about.md

 •	Strategic relationships

 ## Program History (Challenge)

 Throughout the State of Illinois, thousands of organizations work directly with communities and individuals while struggling with capacity.
 Historical disinvestment continues to plague “grassroots” organizations, leaving them vulnerable and at risk of dissolving.
 These groups will benefit from additional support to address their fundamental challenges and organizational needs.

+i2i supports “grassroots” organizations and community groups committed to changing the circumstance of violence in their communities. i2i will be a resource for these partners to ensure that their capacity is increased and assist them on a path to sustainability.

+## Program Approach

+i2i will use an evidence-informed approach designed to address the comprehensive needs of organizations.
+Each step in the process will address specific needs to strengthen the organization's infrastructure.

+## Program Organizations

+The participating organizations will receive training (i.e., webinars, workshops, in-person consultation, etc.) on various topics to strengthen their organization's infrastructure.
+Cohorts will be announced in January 2023